satishadhikari07/satishadhikari07.github.io/_pages/personalife.md

     max-width: 100%; /* Ensure it doesn't overflow */
   }
 </style>  <br>
-<p> “These books have deeply influenced me in terms of my work, discipline, and new perspective on the world and humanity.”
+<p> The listed books have deeply influenced me in terms of my work, discipline, and helped to build an amazing perspective on the world and humanity.
-<h1>My Book Recommendation</h1>
+<h1> Some Book Recommendation</h1>
 <div class="image-grid">
   <!-- Book 1 -->
   <div class="image-item">